-THOUGHTS FROM THE OUTDOORS.
+THOUGHTS FROM THE OUTDOORS

-Sitting atop of North Dome looking at the Yosemite Valley 3,500 feet below, having just processed the emotion and grandeur of this place, it hit me.
+Sitting atop North Dome and looking at the Yosemite Valley 3,500 feet below, having just processed the emotion and grandeur of this place, it hit me.
 I realized why companies struggle with D&I (Diversity and Inclusion).
 They are good with half the equation, the “D” of D&I. The “I” needs a boost.

 Magic happens out there, out of our element, outside of our comfort zone.
-That’s where we find the breakthrough in the D&I equation – in the great outdoors.
+That’s where we find the breakthrough in the D&I equation—in the great outdoors.

 - Motion drives emotion.
 If there is emotion, there is learning impact and stickiness.

 How to sustain the change and the breakthrough?
-With the aforementioned strategies already in play at many companies: job rotations, mentorship, diversity councils, diversity groups.
+With the aforementioned strategies already in play at many companies: job rotations, mentorship, diversity councils, and diversity groups.

 Whatever works for you and your team, I am willing to make a bet that tapping the power of the great outdoors will take your D&I efforts as well as strategy execution to the next level!